tarun360/tarun360.github.io/_pages/quotes.md

 - <i>"The secret to doing good research[/work] is always to be a little underemployed.
 You waste years by not being able to waste hours.”</i> ― Amos Tversky

+- <i>"Expecting to create an AGI without first understanding how it works is like expecting skyscrapers to fly if we build them tall enough"</i> ― David Deutsch in [this](https://aeon.co/essays/how-close-are-we-to-creating-artificial-intelligence) article.

+- <i>“It follows that humans, people and knowledge are not only objectively significant: they are by far the most significant phenomena in nature – the only ones whose behaviour cannot be understood without understanding everything of fundamental importance.”</i> ― David Deutsch in his book The Beginning of Infinity

 - <i>"I believe that it would be worth trying to learn something about the world even if in trying to do so we should merely learn that we do not know much ...
 It might be well for all of us to remember that, while differing widely in the various little bits we know, in our infinite ignorance we are all equal."</i> ― Karl Popper in his book Conjectures and Refutations (1963)

-- <i>“It follows that humans, people and knowledge are not only objectively significant: they are by far the most significant phenomena in nature – the only ones whose behaviour cannot be understood without understanding everything of fundamental importance.”</i> David Deutsch in his book The Beginning of Infinity

 - <i>"The mind is sharper and keener in seclusion and uninterrupted solitude.
 No big laboratory is needed in which to think.
 Originality thrives in seclusion free of outside influences beating upon us to cripple the creative mind.
 Be alone, that is the secret of invention; be alone, that is when ideas are born."</i> ― Nikola Tesla